jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 The __Audience Persona Pattern__ asks the LLM/GenAI to respond to a specific audience.

-The Personal Pattern and Audience Persona Pattern can be used together.
+The Personal Pattern and Audience Persona Pattern work well together.

 To invoke the Audience Persona Pattern, add phrases such as:
 >Explain it to me like I’m \<persona\>.